open-source-at-illinois/eoh23/imageproc/samplecode/README.md

 ### Image filters
 1. Replace user's eyes with the illini I logo
+2. Easter bunny ears
+3. Drawing with your nose
+4. Iron man hands
+5. Spiderman web shooter

+**Possible filters:**
-2. Cartoonify the user's face (trace detection, color quantization, and contour tracing)
+1. Cartoonify the user's face (trace detection, color quantization, and contour tracing)
-3. Replace user's background with a different image
+2. Replace user's background with a different image
-4. Easter bunny ears
-5. Drawing with your nose
-6. (ML) emotion detection (happy, sad, angry, etc.) and apply a filter based on that
+3. (ML) emotion detection (happy, sad, angry, etc.) and apply a filter based on that
-7. Recording the user + filter and saving it to a file
+4. Recording the user + filter and saving it to a file

 ### ML (accessibility tools)
 1. Eyeball tracking for moving the cursor